milgor931/cse15l-lab-reports/lab5.md

 Source used for all examples: [HOW TO FORGE SOURCE](https://www.howtoforge.com/tutorial/linux-find-command/)

-# 1. find . -not -name “*.txt”
+# 1. find -not
 **Only returns files that do not match the given string**

 ## ex.1 (1)
-This example shows how using the -c option can show us how many lines in a single file match the given string.
-This is helpful when trying to find the count or sort the files based on the number of lines a file has with the string on it.
+This example shows how using the -not option can find all the files and directories that do NOT include the current string.
+This command can be useful in the case where you are only trying to see options that do not include the current string to potentially minimize results.
 ```
 #COMMAND
 $ find ./.git -not -name "*.sample"